Pylons/pyramid/docs/narr/sessions.rst

 It is, however, digitally signed, and thus its data cannot easily be tampered with.

-You can configure this session factory in your :mod:`pyramid` application by using the ``session_factory`` argument to the :class:`pyramid.configuration.Configurator` class:
+You can configure this session factory in your :app:`Pyramid` application by using the ``session_factory`` argument to the :class:`pyramid.configuration.Configurator` class: